Dragolone/DravenZ6256/README.md

-- 👋 Hi, I’m @DravenZ6256
+- 👋 Hi, I’m @Draven
 - 👀 I’m interested in computer sci
-- 🌱 I’m currently learning Advanced computing in the university of Sydney
+- 🌱 I’m currently learning Advanced computing in the university of Sydney (Software Development)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : 810170966qq@gmail.com
+- 📫 How to reach me : 810170966qq@gmail.com or Wechat: Draven_Zql
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...